StrixGoldhorn/strixgoldhorn.github.io/README.md

 <br/><br/><br/>

 ## F1-Data

+### API is deprecated, hence webpage will not work

 [This site](f1-data/index.html) provides users with a timetable of upcoming race, and a page for comparing laptimes of drivers.